arangodb/python-arango/docs/client.rst

     result = db.aql.execute('FOR s IN students RETURN s') print([student['name'] for student in result])

-Pretty simple right?
 Read the rest of the documentation to discover much more!